eProsima/FIROS2/README.md

 For interaction with *NGSIv2* entities an idl file (and generated files) is provided.
 This idl is named **JsonNGSIv2.idl** and contains a structure composed by two strings, *entityId* and *data*.

 For received messages from *NGSIv2* protocol, only *data* must be filled.
 In this case *entityId* will be ignored, and it's better to keep it empty.
-*Integration Services* will fill *data* with the complete Json string sent to our listener by the contextBroker server (this is, the subscription result).
+*Integration Service* will fill *data* with the complete Json string sent to our listener by the contextBroker server (this is, the subscription result).

 For send messages to the contextBroker to update entities from changes received from *RTPS* subscriber, *JsonNGSIv2" must fill *entityId* with the entityId of the entity modified and *data* with a composed Json containing the attributed to be updated.